Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Feb.
 25, 2025

-131: Accepting our kids for who they are, not what our culture tells us they should be.
+Accepting our kids for who they are, not what our culture tells us they should be.

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Parenting is a hard enough, but doing it in a culture that is different from the one we grew up in creates an extra layer of challenges to navigate.
+Ask Rachel anything Parenting is a hard enough, but doing it in a culture that is different from the one we grew up in creates an extra layer of challenges to navigate.
 When it's our kids who have the greatest connection to that new culture it can be their demands that make us grow the most in our role.
-It might seem strange, because I'm a white woman who always spoke English and had English parents, but arriving in…
+It might seem strange, because I'm a white woman who always spoke English and had English parents, but arriving in the UK from the African continent aged 10 was a total shock to my …

 Listen to the Episode